daniel-beet/acme.sh.wiki-clone/dnsapi.md

 ## 87. Use the RcodeZero API to automatically issue cert

-First you need to login to your Rcode0 account, enable the REST API and generate an ACME API token (only the ACME API token will work wih acme.sh.
+First you need to login to your RcodeZero account, enable the REST API and generate an ACME API token (only the ACME API token will work wih acme.sh.
 It has limited access and could only be used to add/remove challenges to the zones).

 https://my.rcodezero.at/enableapi